Java Backend Coding Technology

 New to this technology?
 Start with the learning series:

-1. Series Index - Overview and navigation for the 6-part learning series
+1. Series Index - Overview and navigation for the 9-part learning series

 2. Part 1: Foundations - Mental model and core ideas

-5. Part 4: Advanced Patterns - Sequencer, Fork-Join, Aspects, Testing basics
+7. Part 6: Advanced Patterns - Sequencer, Fork-Join, Aspects

-7. Part 6: Production Systems - Complete use case walkthrough, project structure, framework integration
+10. Part 9: Production Systems - Complete walkthrough, project structure, frameworks

 Need the complete reference?
 See CODING_GUIDE.md - comprehensive technical documentation with all patterns, principles, and examples.